 Los Angeles is a city that's constantly on the go, from Angelenos' love affair with the automobile to L.A.'s endless entertainment options.
-Even the city's cutting edge architecture seems to be in perpetual motion.
+Even the architecture seems to be in perpetual motion.
 For travelers and locals alike, it's important to take a break from the fast pace of this global metropolis.
 From secluded gardens and coastal sunsets to relaxing spas and serene dining experiences, discover the best places to chill out in Los Angeles.

 1. Tropicana Pool - Hollywood Roosevelt

 Hollywood history infuses every square inch of the Hollywood Roosevelt (7000 Hollywood Blvd, Los Angeles 90028) starting with the Spanish Colonial style lobby.
 The first Academy Awards were presented at a private dinner in the hotel’s Blossom Ballroom, while Clark Gable and Carole Lombard carried on their infamous affair in the hotel penthouse.
 Marilyn Monroe lived at the hotel for two years as her modeling career began to take off - she was staying in one of the vintage 1950s cabanas at the time of her first professional magazine shoot, which took place at the Roosevelt's pool.

 The Tropicana Pool is an urban oasis at the heart of the hotel, featuring the celebrated David Hockney-painted pool, surrounded by lush foliage and exclusive cabana rooms.
 This seductive retreat welcomes a trendy crowd day and night, when intimate conversations are whispered fireside as drinks flow from the cafe.

 With L.A.'s perpetual sunshine and mild year-round climate, hotel swimming pools are attractive destinations no matter when you visit.

 2. Kyoto Gardens - DoubleTree by Hilton Los Angeles Downtown